stm32duino/wiki_contrib/Upload-methods.md

 This requires to restart the STM32 in 'native bootloader' mode and rely on `Boot` pins.
 Check in [STM32 microcontroller system memory boot mode AN2606](https://www.st.com/content/ccc/resource/technical/document/application_note/b9/9b/16/3a/12/1e/40/0c/CD00167594.pdf/files/CD00167594.pdf/jcr:content/translations/en.CD00167594.pdf) which pattern to apply to activate the bootloader for the dedicated STM32 MCU.

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] **USB cable have to be plug to enter in DFU mode.**
+> **USB cable have to be plug to enter in DFU mode.**

+> [!TIP]
-[[/img/Tips-icon.png|alt="Tips"]] On Linux with some boards like the black pill, press and hold the boot button then plug the board in.
+> On Linux with some boards like the black pill, press and hold the boot button then plug the board in.
 Check dmsg to see if the board is was recognized as in DFU mode.

+> [!NOTE]
-Note that on Linux you may need udev rules setup if the programmer cannot access your board.
+> on Linux you may need udev rules setup if the programmer cannot access your board.
 After putting the board in DFU mode, check the kernel using dmesg, you should see your board.
 Install dfu-util and run dfu-util -l as root and if it works, run as your user.
 If it fails, you need to setup UDEV.
 See the 45-maple.rules file for an example.

 Edit /etc/udev/rules.d/45-maple.rules.
 The first lines are for Maple.
 The last line defines your board (the info reported by dfu-util -l or from running dmesg).
 This was tested on Fedora 33.
 ```Console